pravinpatil3009/mediawiki_extensions/README.md

 Graph is an extension that can be used to display visualizations of csv file.
 Currently the csv file upload option is not included and hard coded.

+Also only bar graph is included.You can scroll through the graph using right/left keyboard keys.

 Future work will include file upload/destination option and more graph options.

 Usage <graph>